 Foreign controlled firms invest in research and development, use advanced technologies and foster high productivity.
 Subsidiary companies also help develop our technology, expand our knowledge, increase our expertise, create direct and indirect jobs and offer high wages.

-Foreign-controlled firms play an important role in our economy.
+Foreign controlled firms play an important role in our world business and economy.

-More than half of the international jobs created by the subsidiary companies established in Greater Montreal come from foreign-controlled companies with 250 employees and more.
+More than half of our international jobs created by the subsidiary companies established in Greater Montreal come from foreign-controlled firms with 250 employees and more.

 Montreal International Businesses by Rachel Louise Barry